-Use a web-based form to add up to 50 items to a shared collection hosted in Omeka by WiLS.
+Use a web-based form to add up to 50 individual items (not multi-page documents) to a shared collection hosted in Omeka by WiLS.

 This no-cost option is intended for local historical societies and small public libraries dipping into digitization for the first time.
 Contact us to get started.